CN's JJ Ruest and KCS' Pat Ottensmeyer Emphasized Supply Chain and Environmental Benefits of Transaction in Op-Ed

-MONTREAL and KANSAS CITY, Mo., June 25, 2021 (GLOBE NEWSWIRE) -- An op-ed co-authored by JJ Ruest, President and Chief Executive Officer of CN (TSX: CNR) (: CNI) and Patrick J. Ottensmeyer, President and Chief Executive Officer of Kansas City Southern (“KCS”) (: KSU) was published in The Hill yesterday under the headline “Rail merger is a key to economic growth, supply chain security.”
+An op-ed co-authored by JJ Ruest, President and Chief Executive Officer of CN (TSX: CNR) (NYSE: CNI) and Patrick J. Ottensmeyer, President and Chief Executive Officer of Kansas City Southern (“KCS”) (NYSE: KSU) was published in The Hill yesterday under the headline “Rail merger is a key to economic growth, supply chain security.”

 In the op-ed, Ruest and Ottensmeyer articulated how the combination of CN and KCS will supply critical infrastructure to shorten supply chains.
 They underscored that the combination will enhance competition and support the economies of the United States, Mexico and Canada, allowing the US-Mexico-Canada Agreement to reach its full potential: